FRRouting/frr/doc/user/installation.rst

    Look for libyang plugins in `dir` [`prefix`/lib/frr/libyang_plugins].
    Note that the FRR libyang plugins will be installed here.

+   This option is meaningless with libyang 0.16.74 or newer and will be removed once support for older libyang versions is dropped.

 When it's desired to run FRR without installing it in the system, it's possible to configure it as follows to look for YANG modules and libyang plugins in the compile directory: